TobsTha/BA_Lumerical/README.md

 This repository contains important files and information used for the simulations of the BA-project.

 # Sim_latestVersion.fsp
+This file includes the simulation file of the newest simulation setup I used.
+This file includes:

 Material stack Structure Group:
 This is latest version of the simulation model created in Lumerical.